Differences Between Cassandra vs Elasticsearch

 Below is the Top 10 Comparison between the Cassandra vs Elasticsearch

 Below are the lists of points, describe the key Differences Between Cassandra vs Elasticsearch

-- The Apache Cassandra has main core components such as Node, data centers, memory tables, clusters, commit logs etc. whereas the Cassandra Query Language is used for read-write operations.
-Elasticsearch is based on Lucene and will be having powerful indexing search facility with a full-text searching feature.
+- The Apache Cassandra has main core components such as Node, data centers, memory tables, clusters, commit logs, etc. whereas the Cassandra Query Language is used for read-write operations.
+Elasticsearch is based on Lucene and will be having a powerful indexing search facility with a full-text searching feature.

 - Apache Cassandra has a facility to add columns whenever or wherever wanted apart from the tradition relational based database systems whereas Elasticsearch can add data in the form of documents in JSON formats through REST-based APIs.,

 - Apache Cassandra deals with unstructured data and has a flexible schema to handle data read-write operations whereas Elasticsearch deals with JSON based documented format data.